0

 📑 Note

-If you plan to Claim the node to Netdata Cloud, you can find the command with the right parameters by clicking the " Add Nodes" button in your Space's "Nodes" view.
+If you plan to connect the node to Netdata Cloud, you can find the command with the right parameters by clicking the " Add Nodes" button in your Space's "Nodes" view.

 Docker tags